 Minimum number of shareholders for IBC

-Trading companies pay only 3% corporate tax on their audited net profit up to a maximum tax of RM 20,000 per year (about 4,700 USD)
+– 3% on the audited net profit up to a maximum tax of RM 20,000 per year (about 4,700 USD) for trading companies

 – no indirect taxes;